 The Hon Scott Morrison MP handed down his first Federal Budget on the 3rd of May 2016.
-There were modest changes to income tax rates and Centrelink rules but significant, and largely negative, changes to superannuation.
+The 2017 Federal Budget contained modest changes to income tax rates and Centrelink rules but significant, and largely negative, changes to superannuation.

 Of most concern is that a number of the superannuation changes are retrospective and hence impact existing and established retirement plans.
 Normally changes apply from the date of announcement, and any existing arrangements are allowed to continue under the rules which were applicable when they started.